 - Serve this with cooked shredded chicken instead of shrimp.

 - Hold the cilantro!
 Some people really don’t like it.
-Place a bowl out so guests can add it if they like.
+Place a bowl of chopped cilantro out so guests can add it if they like.

 - Switch out the shredded cabbage for shredded brussels sprouts.